It’s time to leave my old life behind and begin a new one.

+It’s time to leave my old life behind and begin a new one.

 	Why changes had to be made

 	- The longer I ignored the needs of my body/illnesses, the sicker I became and more damage was done to my body

 	- Refusing to accept the need to use a mobility aid created more opportunities to fall, which I did often.
-Each fall resulted in either a broken bone or blood clot.
+Each fall resulted in either a broken bone or a blood clot.

 	- I was killing myself by running my body into the ground.